grumpypenny/sentiment-analysis-and-music-generation/README.md

-    ├── Source Files                # The source Python files for the models and data processing │   ├── abcmidi                 # The library used to convert from ABC to MIDI │   ├── tempABC                 # The generated ABC file from the given input will be placed here ├── .gitignore
+    ├── Source Files                # The source Python files for the models and data processing │   ├── abcmidi                 # The library used to convert from ABC to MIDI │   ├── tempABC                 # The generated ABC file from the given input will be placed here
+    |   ├── outputMIDI              # The generated MIDI file will be placed here
+    ├── .gitignore
     ├── LICENSE
+    ├── requirements.txt
     └── README.md

 1. Clone the repository using the `Clone or Download` button
+2. Run `pip install -r requirements.txt` to make sure all packages are installed
-2. Run `main.py` in the directory `Source Files`
+3. Run `main.py` in the directory `Source Files`
 - Command Line Arguments:
     - the name of the sentiment analysis model in the `Models` folder (without the ".pth")
 - You will be prompted to input text that will be used to generate music \
 *Use the following instructions as we resolve a bug with the abc2midi conversion library:*
 - After inputting text, it will output a file called `song.abc` in the directory as `Source Files/tempABC`
-- Copy/Paste the contents of this file to [online abc to midi converter](https://www.mandolintab.net/abcconverter.php) and download the `.midi` file generated
+- A MIDI file will also be generated in `Source Files/outputMIDI` and can be played directly
-- This `.midi` file can then be opened in an audio editing software such as [Audacity](https://www.audacityteam.org/) to view and play the generated musical notes
+- This `.midi` file can also be opened in an audio editing software such as [Audacity](https://www.audacityteam.org/) to view and play the generated musical notes in the instrument of your choice

 ## Model Architecture ##

-We used three seperate models that are linked together:
+We used three separate models that are linked together:
 - Sentiment Analysis model predicts the sentiment in the given text
 - Two identical Music Generation models, one is trained on happy music and the other on sad music

 If the predicted sentiment is sad, we sample from the sad music generation model.
-Otherwise, we sample from the happy music genration model.
+Otherwise, we sample from the happy music generation model.

 ### Sentiment Analysis Model ###

 This model was trained on the [Sentiment140](https://www.kaggle.com/kazanova/sentiment140) dataset.
-This dataset contains 1.6 million tweets labelled as postive or negative.
-We chose to use only postive and negative as our clases to keep the problem simple.
+This dataset contains 1.6 million tweets labelled as positive or negative.
+We chose to use only positive and negative as our classes to keep the problem simple.

 **Architecture:**

-We used a bi-directional GRU Recurent Neural Net model.
-Out of all the GRU activiation hidden vectors, the maximum vector as well as the mean vector is then concatenated and fed into a Fully Connected MLP for classification.
+We used a bi-directional GRU Recurrent Neural Net model.
+Out of all the GRU activation hidden vectors, the maximum vector as well as the mean vector is then concatenated and fed into a Fully Connected MLP for classification.
 This MLP network only has one layer and outputs a the 2D vector that corresponds to the sentiment.

 **How we classify the sentiment:**